 Afatinib vs Methotrexate as Second-line Treatment in Asian Patients with Recurrent or Metastatic Squamous Cell Cancer of the Head and Neck On or After Platinum-based Chemotherapy

-A randomised, open-label, Phase III study to evaluate the efficacy and safety of oral afatinib* vs intravenous (IV) methotrexate in patients with recurrent and/or metastatic head and neck squamous cell carcinoma whose disease has progressed after platinum-based therapy.
+A randomised, open-label, Phase III study to evaluate the efficacy and safety of oral afatinib* vs intravenous (IV) methotrexate in patients with recurrent and/or metastatic head and neck squamous cell cancer (HNSCC) following first-line platinum-based therapy.

 Trial CT.gov-Identifier: NCT01856478

 Overall, 340 patients were randomised 2:1 to receive afatinib or methotrexate

 Progression-free survival (PFS) assessed by independent central review

 Secondary outcome measures:

 In the overall population, median PFS was significantly longer with afatinib than methotrexate (2.9 vs 2.6 months).

 HR, hazard ratio; PFS, progression-free survival.

 In the afatinib and methotrexate arm, PFS rate at 12 weeks was 58% vs 41% and at 24 weeks was 21% vs 9%.